mrdoob/three.js/threejs/lessons/threejs-cameras.md

 This brings up the question, why not just set `near` to 0.0000000001 and `far` to 10000000000000 or something like that so you can just see everything?
 The reason is your GPU only has so much precision to decide if something is in front or behind something else.
 That precision is spread out between `near` and `far`.
-Worse, by default the precision close the camera is detailed and the precision far from the camera is course.
-The units use start with `near` and slowly expand as they approach `far`.
+Worse, by default the precision close the camera is detailed and the precision far from the camera is coarse.
+The units start with `near` and slowly expand as they approach `far`.

 Starting with the top example, let's change the code to insert 20 spheres in a